TV Presenting Workshop

 IF YOU DON’T HAVE THESE SKILLS …

-- you will never find out how good you can be
+- You may never find out how good you can be

-- you will remain confused about issues that should be really clear
+- Remaining confused about issues that should be really clear will be the norm

-- you will make naive mistakes because you don't have a practical understanding
+- Naive mistakes will occur because you don't have a practical understanding

-- you will make the presenters job much harder than it really is
+- The presenters job will be much harder for you than it needs to be

 This course evolved because The Rehearsal Room acting process was so useful to Jules Lund in establishing a career as a TV Presenter at a very young age.
 Jules did all the acting classes and then found it was those skills that quickly had him working on Channel 9's "Get Away".